andychenggg/CS307/README.md

 Lecture 2 & Lab 2 -- SQL introduction and basic grammer in PostgreSQL

-Lecture 3 & Lab 3 -- Query with Restriction
+Lecture 3 & Lab 3 -- Query in single table: select, from, where and some functions